India–Japan relations: Modern relations

-At the International Military Tribunal for the Far East, Indian Justice Radhabinod Pal became famous extremely biased dissenting judgment in favour of Japan.
-The judgment of Justice Radhabinod Pal is echoed even today by right-wing fascist ultranationalist groups in Japan, who use it to portray Japan as victim, thereby allowing Japan to whitewash Japan's war crimes.
+At the International Military Tribunal for the Far East, Indian Justice Radhabinod Pal became famous for delivering a dissenting judgment in favour of Japan.
+This judgment of Radhabinod Pal is echoed even today by many right-wing groups in Japan, who use it to portray Japan as victim, thereby downplaying Japan's own war crimes.
 This became a symbol of the close ties between India and Japan.

 On 15 August 1947, Japan was among the first nations to recognise Indian sovereignty after its independence from the United Kingdom.
 A relatively well-known result of the two nations' was in 1949, when India sent the Tokyo Zoo two elephants to cheer the spirits of the defeated Japanese empire.

 India refused to attend the San Francisco Peace Conference in 1951 due to its concerns over limitations imposed upon Japanese sovereignty and national independence.
 After the restoration of Japan's sovereignty, Japan and India signed a peace treaty, establishing official diplomatic relations on 28 April 1952, in which India waived all reparation claims against Japan.
 This treaty was one of the first treaties Japan signed after World War II.
 Diplomatic, trade, economic, and technical relations between India and Japan were well established.
 India's iron ore helped Japan's recovery from World War II devastation, and following Japanese Prime Minister Nobusuke Kishi's visit to India in 1957, Japan started providing yen loans to India in 1958, as the first yen loan aid extended by the Japanese government.

 In India, there was great admiration for Japan's post-war economic reconstruction and subsequent rapid growth.
 Relations between the two nations were constrained, however, by Cold War politics.
 Japan, as a result of World War II reconstruction, was a U.S. ally, whereas India pursued a non-aligned foreign policy, often leaning towards the Soviet Union.
 Since the 1980s, however, efforts were made to strengthen bilateral ties.
 India's ‘Look East’ policy posited Japan as a key partner.
 Since 1986, Japan has become India's largest aid donor, and remains so.